marz1877/LRCv2/README.md

 ### Big Screen
 ![ui](https://user-images.githubusercontent.com/105455604/168247326-d772633e-c073-4928-9400-ada37fa4817d.png)

-- In meaning mode: hovering should show line, phrase or paragraph hilighted depening on context (explaination for only lines or paragraph is sufficient, words may be used rarely)
+- meaning mode: hovering should hilight line, phrase or paragraph
-- In translation mode: hovering over should hilight phrases (as small as possible) giving meaning of the phrase and words used targeted for langauge learning.
+- translation mode: hovering over should hilight line, phrase or paragraph giving meaning of the line, phrase, paragraph or words.
+- words used targeted for langauge learning.

+- explaination for only lines or paragraph is sufficient, words may be used rarely

-# Censoring Words
+# Censore Words
+**Suggested Feature**

-- Players MAY have option to censor explicit words eg. F**k and S**t or completely ****.
+- Players MAY have option to censor explicit words, eg. `Fu*k` `F**k` and `S**t` or `F***` `****`.
 - Explicit Dictionary - https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words
+- Users/Sources don't have to make/store 2 versions - un/censored.
+- Can switch un/censored lyrics.

 # Extended Features